sagemathinc/cocalc/notes/final_push.md

       x - upgrade to newest bup from the website; fixes corruption issues. x - instead have /mnt/snap
-      x - update salvus; remember to do ./make_coffee
-        - test it on storm, including new snapshots being *made*.
-        - deploy on cloud
+      x - update salvus; remember to do ./make_coffee x - test it on storm, including new snapshots being *made*. x - deploy on cloud
-        - delete backup persistent disks.

-- [ ] (1:00?) sunday -- deploy with snaps UI
-- [ ] (1:00?) make quota work again, but make it 20GB for now.
-- [ ] (1:00?) monday -- deploy with bugfixes and project sharing
-- [ ] (1:00?) create a python doctest file that verifies each optional python package is actually installed...

 #### (7:00?) finish snapshotting implementation, including UI

+--> - [ ] (0:45?) snap: get listing of files in project snapshot

+- [ ] (0:45?) snap: restore file or directory to a project
+- [ ] (1:00?) snap: write tcp client code (hub will use; other clients will use) -- `snap_client.coffee`
+- [ ] (1:30?) snap: implement UI to actually see/browse/restore files -- this will require a rolling queue of "bup fuse", in order to take advantage of caching of the file list (otherwise it is 10 seconds to do anything).
+- [ ] (2:00?) snap: when a compute server fails to work for n seconds, re-deploy project elsewhere, automatically: see the comment/cod ein hub that says  "Copy project's files from the most recent snapshot" in hub, which is relevant.
+- [ ] (1:00?) snap: on cloud it seems that maybe the snap servers hang during startup, due to project issues, etc., but log doesn't tell us anything, since it isn't showing debug messages; definitely not everything got backed up, e.g., "0d2416e5-ee0a-41ce-a882-7a0547a02654" on web2.;  another issue could be corrupt $HOME/.bup.
+According to database about 10 projects don't get backed up.

 - [x] (0:30?)
 (1:06) snap: make it so the new deployed snapshots are in a new 1TB /mnt/snap/ (editing conf file); fixed several bugs, especially with running snap as a daemon.

-- [ ] (2:00?) snap: implement tcp server functions -- ls, restore, projects
-- [ ] (1:00?) snap: write tcp client code (hub will use; other clients will use) -- `snap_client.coffee`
-- [ ] (1:30?) snap: implement UI to actually see/browse/restore files
-- [ ] (2:00?) snap: when a compute server fails to work for n seconds, re-deploy project elsewhere, automatically: see the comment/codein hub that says  "Copy project's files from the most recent snapshot" in hub, which is relevant.
+- [ ] (2:00?)
+(0:50+) Snap *synchronization* is possible (!), i.e., we can make it so all snap servers have the same snapshots.
+This worked perfectly.

+    BUP_DIR=~/tmp/b bup init
+    # use ls -lh on fuse mounted bup to figure out what commit points to
+    BUP_DIR=~/tmp/b bup index x/.commit/16/bf26f960b48698c61521c8513f00a3124747be
+    BUP_DIR=~/tmp/b bup save --strip -n f0c51934-9d09-4586-b8db-fd2e6f11e57e x/.commit/16/bf26f960b48698c61521c8513f00a3124747be/
+    BUP_DIR=~/tmp/b bup ls f0c51934-9d09-4586-b8db-fd2e6f11e57e/latest/

 #### (3:00?) very simple project sharing UI; fix that major bug I saw in class where anybody can get access to my worksheets.

-[ ] (1:30?) share: enable a simple minimal version of project sharing for now -- a box in project settings where email address of other user can be entered.
+- [ ] (1:30?) share: enable a simple minimal version of project sharing for now -- a box in project settings where email address of other user can be entered.
-[ ] (1:30?) address the major issue I found in class where other people get access to `local_hub`!?
+- [ ] (1:30?) address the major issue I found in class where other people get access to `local_hub`!?

 #### (11:00?) misc
-- [x] (0:30?)
-(0:33) upgrade codemirror
-- [x] (0:15?)
-(0:04) upgrade jQuery

 - [ ] (2:00?) make it so terminal never disconnects;
 - [ ] (2:00?) first sync -- cursor jumps back 6 characters; worksheets show secret codes